hbish/hbish.com/posts/2014/2014-10-25-xcode-6-1-sourcekitservice-crashes-continously.md

   - sourcekitservice
   - swift
   - xcode
 ---

 After importing some files I started getting this error every few seconds.
 I tried restarting Xcode and went through all the obvious steps but to no avail.
-The diagnostic logs wasn&#8217;t helpful either.
+The diagnostic logs wasn't helpful either.

 Turned out all I had to blow away all the derived data.